PowerDNS/pdns/docs/changelog/pre-4.0.rst

    wasted memory and also led to the continued non-existence of hosts that since had come into existence.
--  The Generic SQL backends did not lowercase the names of records, which led to new records not being found by case sensitive databases (notably PostgreSQL).
+-  The Generic SQL backends did not lowercase the names of records, which led to new records not being found by case-sensitive databases (notably PostgreSQL).
 Found by Volker Goetz.
 -  NS queries for zones for which we did not carry authority, but only had delegation information, had their NS records in the wrong